divijg19/Zinnia/leetcode/README.md

 Show your dynamically generated LeetCode stats on your GitHub profile or your website!

-LeetCode and LeetCode CN are both supported.
+Note: This fork is US-only.
+LeetCode CN is not supported, and any `site` parameter is ignored.

 [Playground: Try It Now](https://leetcard.jacoblin.cool/)